Essential Beekeeping Equipment

 On the downside, they tend to be less stable than electric devices.
 An extractor’s efficiency relies on the spinning speed.
 Your manual extractor will be, therefore, as efficient as you are.

-Don’t forget that a box with 10 frames can weight up to 80 pounds.
+Don’t forget that a box with 10 frames can weigh up to 80 pounds.
 If you’re looking for an extra workout, manual extractors will offer just that.
 If you’re having trouble with your back, electric options might be preferable.

 If you’ve got a large number of frames to extract honey from, this method might be the easiest and the most efficient.